jpal91/xontrib-chatgpt/README.md

 - Direct usage of `ChatGPT` will not be deprecated, yet, but the plan is to have `chat-manager` be the defacto usage of this package
 - The one-off alias `chatgpt` is also available, but will be deprecated in later versions
 - To see the original documentation on these, please visit the [old usage](/docs/old_usage.md) docs
+- Three new `xonsh` events were added to help manage changes see [events](/docs/events.md) for details

 ## Future Plans
 - **Streaming Responses**